-Rule Table 1 - Activities Rural Zone 21.4.28 New Building Platforms and Activities within the Outer Control Boundary - Wanaka Airport On any site located within the Outer Control Boundary, any new activity sensitive to aircraft noise or new building platform to be used for an activity sensitive to aircraft noise (except an activity sensitive to aircraft noise located on a building platform approved before 20 October 2010).
-PR 21.4.29 Activities within the Outer Control Boundary - Queenstown Airport On any site located within the Outer Control Boundary, which includes the Air Noise Boundary, as indicated on the District Plan Maps, any new Activity Sensitive to Aircraft Noise.
-PR Mining Activities 21.4.30 The following mining and extraction activities are permitted: Р a.
-Mineral prospecting.
+Table 1 Activities - Rural Zone Activity Status 21.4.29 Activities within the Outer Control Boundary - Queenstown Airport PR On any site located within the Outer Control Boundary, which includes the Air Noise Boundary, as indicated on the District Plan Maps, any new Activity Sensitive to Aircraft Noise.
+Mining Activities 21.4.30 The following mining and extraction activities are permitted: Р a.
+Mineral prospecting. b.
 Mining by means of hand-held, non-motorised equipment and suction dredging, where the total motive power of any dredge does not exceed 10 horsepower (7.5 kilowatt); and c.
 The mining of aggregate for farming activities provided the total volume does not exceed 1000m3 in any one year. d.
 The activity will not be undertaken on an Outstanding Natural Feature.
 21.4.31 Mineral exploration that does not involve more than 20m3 in volume in any one hectare С Control is reserved to all of the following: The adverse effects on landscape, nature conservation values and water quality.
-Rehabilitation of the site is completed that ensures: the long term stability of the site. that the landforms or vegetation on finished areas are visually integrated into the landscape. water quality is maintained. that the land is returned to its original productive capacity. that the land is rehabilitated to indigenous vegetation where the pre- existing land cover immediately prior to the exploration, comprised indigenous vegetation in terms of Part 33.3.3.2 and 33.3.3.3.
-21.4.32 Any mining activity or mineral prospecting other than provided for in rules 21.4.30 and 21.4.31.
-D Industrial Activities 21.4.33 Rural Industrial Activities within a Rural Industrial Sub-Zone that comply with Table 8. Р

-Rule Table 1 - Activities Rural Zone Activity 21.4.34 Buildings for Rural Industrial Activities that comply with Table 8. Р 21.4.35 Industrial Activities directly associated with wineries and underground cellars within a vineyard.
+Rehabilitation of the site is completed that ensures: the long term stability of the site. that the landforms or vegetation on finished areas are visually integrated into the landscape. water quality is maintained. that the land is returned to its original productive capacity.
+21.4.32 Any mining activity other than provided for in rules 21.4.30 and 21.4.31.
+D Industrial Activities 21.4.33 Rural Industrial Activities within a Rural Industrial Sub-Zone that comply with Table 8. Р 21.4.34 Buildings for Rural Industrial Activities that comply with Table 8. Р 21.4.35 Industrial Activities directly associated with wineries and underground cellars within a vineyard.
 D 21.4.36 Other Industrial Activities.
 NC